Study abroad in MOROCCO with YES Abroad!

 Set in Africa’s northwest corner, Morocco is a bridge between Europe, Africa, and the Arab east.
 Only nine miles separate Tangier, Morocco from the Spanish coast.
 The only monarchy in Arab North Africa, Morocco’s culture is a blend of Amazigh (Berber), Arab, African, and European influences.

-Geographically, Morocco is divided into four regions: the Mediterranean and Atlantic coastal areas; the flatlands of the coastal plains; the Atlas and Rif Mountains; and the pre-Sahara desert area in the south, with its oases.
+Geographically, Morocco is divided into four regions: the Mediterranean and Atlantic coastal areas; the flatlands of the coastal plains; the Atlas and Rif Mountains; and the pre-Sahara desert area in the south with its oases.
 The cities are Morocco’s greatest attraction.
-Fez and Marrakesh, in particular, are unique and bursting with tradition; there you can still watch life as it was in the Middle Ages.
+Fez and Marrakesh, in particular, are unique and bursting with tradition; there you can walk through the streets and get a sense of life as it was as far back as the Middle Ages.
 In the Atlas and Rif Mountain region, the climate is typically Mediterranean: temperate, with some more humid and fresher variants.
 The region east of this experiences long summers, with very warm and dry weather.

 Learn more about being a YES Abroad student in Morocco:

-Students will attend a local high school following the French school structure.
+Students will attend a local private high school.
 The primary language of instruction will be French.
-School typically runs Monday to Friday from 8:00 a.m. to 2 p.m., and uniforms are not customary.
+School typically runs Monday to Friday from 8:30 a.m. to 4 p.m., and uniforms are not customary.
 While students will not have the opportunity to participate in extracurricular activities with their school, there will be program-organized cultural immersion activities.

-The United States enjoys good relations with Morocco.
+The U.S. enjoys good relations with Morocco and in fact, Morocco is the oldest ally of the United States.
 It is an active member in organizations such as the Paris Club, WTO, IAEA, and the UNHCR.

 Students will have the opportunity to take part in various activities to increase their interaction with local peers in Morocco.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of previous enrichment activities include:

-- Trips to various cities and towns, potentially including Marrakesh, Essaouira, Fez, Meknes, Chefchaouen, and Casablanca;
+• Trips to various cities and towns, potentially including Tangier, Marrakesh, Essaouira, Fez, Meknes, and Casablanca.